ekpoitoro1/project-_report/README.md

 Active customers tend to have higher average credit scores compared to inactive customers, suggesting that financial reliability plays a role in ongoing engagement.
 This indicates an opportunity to re-engage high-score inactive customers and offer credit improvement support to lower-score active ones."

 Inactive customers(65.3%) churn at glaringly higher rates than active customers(34.7%).
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.
 This confirms that customer status is a strong predictor of customer retention.
 A proactive approach to monitor and re-engage inactive customers can drastically reduce churn.

+Strengthen Predictive Modeling Using Behavioral Data.
+Predictive analytics can preempt churn better with behavioral inputs.
+Behavioral indicators such as (login frequency, transaction count, app usage) should be Feed into churn prediction model.The banks shpuld also use machine learning to score churn risk and trigger automated interventions.

 # Conclusion
-Based on the insight that demographic factors (like gender or age) show weaker correlations with churn, but behavioral and financial indicators (like credit score, tenure, account activity, product holding, and balance stability) show stronger predictive power, the bank should refocus its retention and engagement strategies accordingly.
+Based on the insight that demographic factors (like gender or age) show weaker correlations with churn, but behavioral and financial indicators (like credit score, tenure, account activity, product holding, and balance stability) show stronger predictive power, the bank should refocus its retention and engagement strategies accordingl but drive customer also value through deeper engagement and satisfaction.